Oxsomi/core3/docs/graphics_api.md

 #### dispatchIndirect

-Same thing as dispatch, except the GPU reads from a U32x3 into the GPUBuffer at the offset and dispatches the groups stored there.
+Same thing as dispatch, except the device reads from a U32x3 into the DeviceBuffer at the offset and dispatches the groups stored there.
 For optimal use please align offset to 16-byte.
 For 2D dispatches please set z to 1, for 1D set y to 1 as well.

 dispatchIndirect transitions the input buffer to IndirectDraw.
 This means that the buffer can't also be bound as a Vertex/Index buffer or be used in the shader as a read/write buffer.
 Buffer needs to enable Indirect usage to be usable by indirect draws.